AY2526S1-CS2103T-F08a-1/tp/README.md

   * It comes with a reasonable level of **user** and **developer** documentation.
   * For the detailed documentation of this project, see the **[Cerebro Product Website](https://ay2526s1-cs2103t-f08a-1.github.io/tp/)**.
   * This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+  * It is named `Cerebro` the way it was built in COM2 Cerebro garage, like how Steve Jobs created Apple in a garage